pfackeldey/histserv/README.md

 with Client(address="[::]:50051") as client:
     # initialize it on the server and receive a remote hist to interact with it
     H_remote = client.init(H_local)
-    # fill the remote hist on the server
+    # fill the remote hist; the client pre-bins locally and sends dense storage
     H_remote.fill(x=np.random.normal(size=1000))
     # retrieve it back, drop it from the server & print it
     print(H_remote.snapshot(delete_from_server=True))